Binding transformations

 annotation.
 Instead it overrides AbstractModule#configure

-method just to call transform(...)
+method only to call the transform(...)

 method.

-Let's take a closer look at transform(...)
+Let's take a closer look at the transform(...)

 call.
 It takes 2 arguments: